bytecodealliance/cap-std/README.md

 potentially resolve to something different than it would when resolved through the process filesystem namespace.

+## Minimum Supported Rust Version (MSRV)

+This crate currently works on Rust 1.58, when default features are enabled.
+Some of the optional features have stricter requirements.

 [`arf-strings`]: https://github.com/bytecodealliance/arf-strings/
 [`openat`]: https://crates.io/crates/openat
 [`pathrs`]: https://crates.io/crates/pathrs